-The time wave and energy of each trial (the segment of EEG when one picture was present) were visually checked.
-Trials seriously contaminated by electromyogram (EMG) were removed manually.
-Those trials typically showed larger amplitude wave and energy (about 10 times), compared to normal ones.
+The time wave and energy of each trial (the segment of EEG when a single picture was present) were visually checked.
+Trials seriously contaminated by electromyogram (EMG) were manually removed.
+Trials that were removed typically showed larger amplitude wave and energy (about 10 times), compared to normal ones.
 We removed an average of 3 trials from each experiment.